 Playspecs

-A Playspec points at a Template version, holds variable values, names a target Marquee, and lists mounted files.
-Launching it produces a Playground.
+A Playspec points at a Template version, holds variable values, and lists mounted files.
+Launching it produces a Playground on the Marquee you choose at launch.

 What a Playspec stores